Abraham Capadose, ‘I wait for Thy salvation, o Lord!’ (1795–1874)

 Worldly education

-The social status of many Jews improved considerably with assimilated Jews now having the same civil rights as anyone else.
-In such an emancipated family, Abraham Capadose was born on August 22nd 1795 to parents who belonged to prominent Portuguese-Jewish families.
-Abraham’s father, Isaac, was a wine merchant in Amsterdam for whom social status was more important than his religious duties.
+Through the proclamation of civil equality in 1796, the social status of many Jews improved considerably in the Netherlands.
+Many of them assimilated, as they now had the same civil rights as anyone else.
+In such an emancipated family, Abraham Capadose was born on August 22nd 1795, to parents who belonged to prominent Portuguese-Jewish families.
+Abraham’s father, Isaac, was a wine merchant in Amsterdam for whom social status was more important than religious duties.

 The young Abraham was raised in a worldly way.
-He studied the great writers of his time and had Christian friends, for whom Christianity was merely an outward profession.
+He studied the great writers of his time and had Christian friends, but for most of his friends it was merely an outward profession.

 Study of the Scriptures

 Yet there was one friend (and cousin) with whom he could have profound discussions, Isaac da Costa.
 During his medical studies in Leiden, Abraham’s interest for religion grew stronger.
 Something of his youthful faith in the Almighty returned.
 The views of Abraham and Isaac on subjects were very similar, they couldn’t endure modern Judaism.
-They chose well-founded radical decisions.
 Therefore they studied the Bible together.
 In the midst of the pressure of his medical and scientific labour, Capadose was regularly overcome by doubts and depressive thoughts.
 At that time, his friend, da Costa read to him a letter from the poet Bilderdijk (they both attended his history classes).
-The letter concluded with the words, ‘Friend, be a Christian and I die content.’
-From that day on both friends began attentively to examine the Word of God.
-Months, almost daily, they spent reading and examining the Word of God.
-The Gospels were part of the study and when reading Isaiah 53 they were struck by the resemblance with Christ.
+The letter concluded with the words, ‘Friend, become a Christian and I will die content.’
+From that day on, the two friends began to examine the Word of God attentively.
+For Months, they spent reading and examining the Word of God on a daily basis.
+The Gospels were part of the study and when reading Isaiah 53 they were struck by the resemblance with Jesus of Nazareth.
 How often had he read this chapter?
 Now he couldn’t deny it, Jesus was the promised Messiah!

 Salvation received